 ISAs have changed a lot since Friedman’s paper and the Yale experiment.
 More recently, a number of vocational educational institutions and colleges have started to offer ISAs as an alternative to student loans.
 Coding bootcamps such as Lambda School and Thinkful allow students to commit a percentage of their future income for a certain period in exchange for being given the funds they need to attend the bootcamp.
 By using an ISA, the incentives of these institutions are aligned, and so students can feel more confident in pursuing their offerings — they will only pay if they succeed.
 Colleges including Purdue University and the University of Utah have also started to experiment with ISAs in recent years, which they market as an alternative to student loans for those who have exhausted all of the other available options.
-These institutions use ISAs to help people who cannot take out a loan or who do not want to take out a loan attend their dream education.
+These institutions use ISAs to help people who cannot take out a loan or who do not want to take out a loan to attend their dream education program.
 Most ISAs do not require co-signers, do not account for the financial history of the borrower, and instead rely on evaluating human potential.
 ISAs take many different forms today.
 Some ISAs are issued directly by the institution; others are offered by private investors who hope to earn a return from this new asset class.

 The market has recently seen an influx of new entrants who hope to expand access to ISAs, and are using new and innovative approaches to offering these agreements.
 This report will briefly cover the main market players, their contributions to the market, and what trends have emerged in recent months and years that we can expect to continue in the future.